 - List each website’s contact information, could be a contact form or an email address.

 - Email each website and ask for your content’s inclusion on these websites’ roundups.
-Here’s the email template we use for this strategy:
+Here’s the email template you can use for this strategy:

-Subject: You might want to check this (topic) out
+Subject: Awesome Article Roundup OR You might want to check this (topic) out

 Hi, Website.com team!

-I just bumped into your site and saw that you make excellent roundup of articles.
+I bumped into your site and saw that you make excellent roundup articles.
 First off, awesome...
 I love the roundups that you guys share!

 (Your Name) here, a (Job Title) at (Your Company).
-We put together (Topic) that I think you might find useful.
+We recently put together a piece about (Topic) that I think you might find useful.

 Here’s the link: (URL of the blog post that you want to include in the roundups)

-It will be a great honor if this article makes it in your roundups.
+We’d be thrilled if this article made it in your roundups.

 By the way, we also update our blog about (subject 1) and (subject 2) regularly.
 You might want to check it out: (Blog URL)

 You’re going to need tools to track your mentions.
-The thing is, you can actually do this task manually by doing a manual search on Google but that process might take some time.
-So I suggest you use Google Alerts and Moz’s Fresh Web Explorer on this task.
+You could do a manual search on Google, but that process might take some time.
+So, I suggest you use Google Alerts and Moz’s Fresh Web Explorer to accomplish this task.

 - Get a list of the websites who mentioned your brand using the tools above.

-- Gather all the contact information.
-Tools like BuzzStream can help you with this task.
+- Gather their contact information.
+Tools like BuzzStream can help you with this.

 - Email each website and ask for the link.
 You can use the template below: